Here are some unsolicited messages I received since officially publishing my new website in May 2020…

 My first side hustle was selling products on niche websites I built as an affiliate marketer where I generated traffic with SEO.

 SEO is heavily based on content, which required writing.
 Talk about bad fit!
+But I didn’t know any better and was following what other people were doing.

 Of course I struggled my ass off, and ended up having to hire writers to write articles for me.